TomGegs/My-Portfolio/README.md

 <h3 align="center">Tom Geoghegan - Developer Portfolio</h3>

   <p align="center">
-    Welcome 🙋‍♂️ git on in here, have a gander at my latest projects and book in a coffee & chat!
+    Welcome 🙋‍♂️ git on in here, have a gander at my latest projects.
+Lets grab a coffee & chat!
   </p>
 </div>